maidi29/toplist/README.md

 ### 🎮 https://www.toplist-game.com 🎮

+Toplist is a turn-based real-time party game.
+In each round another player is the captain and thinks of a topic and a scale to which the players must find an answer matching their given value on the scale.
+The captain then tries to find the correct order of the answers.

 ![toplist create topic](client/src/assets/images/toplist1.png)
 ![toplist answering](client/src/assets/images/toplist2.png)
 ![toplist sorting](client/src/assets/images/toplist6.png)

 Toplist is a turn-based real-time party game for 4 to 10 players.
 In each round another player is the captain and thinks of a topic (or chooses from a selection of example